It’s very important that you have the knowledge and skill to create really good Information products. You need to have some Info products of your own.

 This technique is not about copying word for word someone’s else article or ebook or clone their software.
 That can get you into trouble.

-Your goal as a business owner is to provide value to the marketplace (the marketplace consists of the prospects within your niche, therefore your audience that need your help).
+Your goal as a business owner is to provide value to the marketplace (the marketplace consists of the prospects within your niche, therefore your audience that needs your help).

 If you create an identical copy of someone’s else product you’re not contributing anything new and valuable.
 You’re just pissing other people off.